24 Places To Visit For Fantasy Food Travel

 From star-studded debuts by NYC ex-pats to decades-old Italian-American stalwarts, Philadelphia is a boon for culinary travelers.
 There’s world-class Italian at Vetri, vegetarian goodness at Zahav, Nordic cuisine mastery at Noord and eclectic small plates at Serpico.
 The City of Brotherly Love certainly does not lack in diversity.
 And we didn’t even mention its cheesesteaks (but go to Pat’s).

 While the food in Music City has been written about extensively, Nashville’s most impressive strength may be its continuous evolution.
-Pinewood Social, Lockeland Table, Husk, 404 Kitchen and Etch — all worthy of tremendous buzz — have opened within the past year alone.
+Pinewood Social, Lockeland Table, Husk, Rolf and Daughters, 404 Kitchen and Etch — all worthy of tremendous buzz — have opened within the past year alone.
 Add on a tasting menu at Catbird Seat, a Bacon Old Fashioned at Patterson House and an order of hot chicken from Hattie B’s and you’ve arrived at the country’s newest culinary mecca.

 19. GREEK ISLES